Traffic Mistakes that can Lead to Tickets for Tourists in NYC

 Continue reading “Can Police Issue Speeding Tickets Outside Their Jurisdiction?”

-Unlike many other types of speeding tickets, the fines and points for a VTL 1180-e offense do not increase relative to your speed.
-A ticket costs $150 plus a mandatory surcharge of up to $93, and also imposes three points on your license.
-If you or a loved one has been issued a ticket for VTL 1180-e or any other speeding-related violation, it is urgent that you consult an attorney to help you avoid the consequences of a conviction.
-The lawyers of the Rosenblum Law Firm are skilled New York traffic ticket attorneys who are experienced in handling tickets for speeding as well as other driving-related offenses.
+If you or a loved one has been caught speeding – even if it doesn’t break any records – it is advisable that you consult an attorney right away.
+The lawyers of the Rosenblum Law Firm are skilled New York traffic ticket attorneys with experience handling tickets for speeding as well as other driving-related offenses.
 Call 888-203-2619 or email the Rosenblum Law Firm today for a free consultation about your case.